zhom/banderole/README.md

 # Banderole

 Create cross-platform single-executables for Node.js projects.
+Windows is not supported.

 Banderole bundles your Node.js app, all dependencies, and a portable Node binary into a single native executable.
 On first launch, it unpacks to a cache directory for fast subsequent executions.